Home/NBA

 Kevin Durant and Alperen Sengun Bring Houston’s Best to Cleveland

 The Houston Rockets won’t make things easy for the Cleveland Cavaliers tonight.
-Durant is coming off a 35-point night, Alperen Sengun logged a near-triple-double, and the Rockets hold the fourth-best record in the league despite losing guard Fred VanVleet before the season began.
-Durant has admitted that tough games are “making us better,” and the Rockets have won three straight games against the Cavs.
+Kevin Durant is coming off a 35-point night, Alperen Sengun logged a near-triple-double, and the Rockets hold the fourth-best record in the league despite losing guard Fred VanVleet before the season even began.
+The Slim Reaper has admitted that tough games are making them “better,” and the Rockets have won three straight games against the Cavs.

 Imago

-Cleveland, looking to break that streak, are missing, key swingman Sam Merrill, who logged 20 points in their previous match against Milwaukee, jammed his finger on the game’s first play.
-His play, including 11 points in the fourth quarter, showed why the Cavs bet on the second-rounder with a four-year extension this offseason, and adds another layer to Cleveland’s growing identity and depth.
+Cleveland, looking to break that streak, is missing key swingman Sam Merrill.
+Merrill, who logged 20 points against Milwaukee, jammed his finger on the game’s first play.
+His play, including 11 points and three triples in the fourth quarter, showed why the Cavs bet on the second-rounder with a four-year extension this offseason, and added another layer to Cleveland’s growing identity and depth.

 ADVERTISEMENT